REVELATION 2 - 3

 The second death is an eternal and irreversible state.
 It will be the place and circumstance of all the wicked of all time who end up in the Lake of Fire.
 There, they will find themselves eternally separated from God.
 That is real death, brother.
 For multitudes of people, the second death begins at the point of their physical death.
 It is the state that awaits all who are not overcomers by faith in the Son of God.
 Its final manifestation will come after the Great White Throne judgment (Revelation 20).
 At that time, all who are not found written in the Lamb's Book of Life will be cast into the Lake of Fire.
 It was the avoidance of the second death that Jesus was referring to when he said to Martha,

 I am the resurrection and the life.
 He who believes in me, though he may die, he shall live.
-And whoever lives and believes in me shall never die [experience the second death].
+And whoever lives and believes in me shall never die [experience the "second death"].
 Do you believe this?
-John 11:25-26
+Jn.11:25-26

 Dr. D. L. Moody, speaking of the necessity of being born again through faith in Jesus Christ said, He who is born once will die twice, but he who is born twice will die once.
 Christ assures his suffering believers at Smyrna that, as overcomers, they will never be hurt by the second death … the only real and permanent loss anyone has to fear.